 Lead: Dan Schropp

-Track 2, led by the HR Transactions group, will develop a trained network of transactional experts.
+Track 2, led by University Workforce Operations, will develop a trained network of transactional experts.
 This shift will reduce errors, improve data consistency, and support automation.

 Track 3: Transaction System Enhancements